awhatson-amt/devcontainers.nvim/README.md

 Similar apprach is taken by [esensar/nvim-dev-container](https://github.com/esensar/nvim-dev-container) and [arnaupv/nvim-devcontainer-cli](https://github.com/arnaupv/nvim-devcontainer-cli).

 This plugin takes an alternative approach.
-Neovim still runs on host system, so you have your full configuration and access to the whole system.
+Neovim runs on host system, so you have your full configuration and access to the whole system.
 However, when starting an LSP server, instead of running it on host system, it runs inside the devcontainer itself (using `devcontainer exec ...`).
 Then devcontainers.nvim intercepts the whole RPC communication between LSP client (nvim) and server.
 All URIs in RPC messages are translated based on devcontainer workspaceFolder